BSS/OSS Academy

 Not every L2C flow follows all eight stages.
 The flow varies depending on the sales channel, customer type, and product complexity:

-• CPQ logic runs in the digital frontend via BFF APIs
+• CPQ logic runs in digital frontend via BFF APIs

 • Typical for simple consumer products (mobile, broadband)